Skip to content

 Recent Legal Changes

-SB 1193/1194 (Failed — December 2024): The legislature considered bills that would have raised the top iGaming tax rate from the current 28% to approximately 30–31%.
+SB 1193/1194 Failed (December 2024): The legislature considered bills that would have raised the top iGaming tax rate from 28% to approximately 30–31%.
 Both bills failed.

 MGCB Enforcement (2024): The MGCB conducted its highest documented volume of enforcement actions against unlicensed operators in 2024, including the Bovada cease and desist (May 2024).
-This reflects an ongoing policy of active enforcement of the licensing requirement.
+This reflects an ongoing policy of active enforcement of Michigan’s licensing requirement.

 BetMGM Poker MSIGA Authorization (November 6, 2024): MGCB authorized BetMGM Poker for shared player-pool liquidity under MSIGA, making BetMGM the third online poker operator to participate in multi-state play alongside WSOP.com.

 1-800-GAMBLER Transition (February 2024): Michigan officially adopted 1-800-GAMBLER as the state’s primary problem gambling helpline, replacing 1-800-270-7117.
 Operators were required to display the new number by August 8, 2024.
-The Michigan Lottery completed its transition in July 2024.
 The old number remains operational.

 Responsible Gambling Resources